Franklin College Board of Trustees Executive Committee

 Robert became a board member in 2014; he serves on the Enrollment Management and Development committees.
 He holds a bachelor’s degree in economics from DePauw University and a master’s degree in business administration from Indiana University.
 He currently serves as senior vice president and chief marketing officer for Eli Lilly and Co., where he has been employed since 1985.
 Robert’s volunteerism includes serving as president of the Park Tudor Board of Trustees.
 He resides in Indianapolis and also is an honorary citizen of Suzhou, China, where he previously managed a Lilly joint-venture.

 Samuel D. Bush

 Samuel became a board member in 2014; he serves on the Finance, Student Affairs and Investment committees.
 He holds a bachelor’s degree in business management and economics from Indiana Central University (now University of Indianapolis) and a master’s degree in management and finance from Purdue University’s Krannert School of Management.
 He currently serves as senior vice president, treasurer and chief financial officer of Saga Communications, Inc. Samuel is an active community volunteer with Racing for Kids® and the Judson Center.
-He resides in Grosse Pointe Farms, Mich.
+He resides in Grosse Pointe Farms, Michigan.